ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_restore/README.md

 - **Compression**: All PV data is stored as compressed tar.gz archives
 - **Wait Time**: The default wait timeout is 1 hour, but this can be adjusted based on deployment size
 - **Prerequisites**: Ensure the MAS operator and Manage operator are installed before running restore
+- **Storage Class Override**: When restoring to a different cluster with different storage classes, enable `override_storageclass` to automatically map PVCs to appropriate storage classes based on access modes (RWX/RWO)
+- **Default Storage Classes**: If `override_storageclass` is enabled but custom storage classes are not specified, the cluster's default storage class will be used automatically
+- **Access Mode Mapping**: The role intelligently assigns storage classes based on PVC access modes - RWX (ReadWriteMany) uses `manage_custom_storage_class_rwx` and RWO (ReadWriteOnce) uses `manage_custom_storage_class_rwo`